Caspar Joseph Brambach: Music

 From 1861 until his death Brambach was lauded as a performing musician always acclaimed by the masses, devoting himself entirely to work and the private training of young musicians.
-One of his most important pupils was Max von Schillings who, for some time during his highschool years, was taught by him.
+One of his most important pupils was Max von Schillings whom he taught for some time during his high school years, from 1879.

-Friedrich Nietzsche was asked by Brambach for advice someday whether he should become a musician or a scholar.
 Brambach, whose works are almost forgotten today, was known primarily as a composer of works for male choir, besides writing numerous songs, among which the melody of the Bergisches Heimatlied resembles his best-known song.
 Brambach's choral compositions were widely performed at festivals of the time (Leipzig, Munich, Vienna, etc.), sometimes even in the presence of the Prussian imperial family.

-Brambach musical style corresponds to the post-Mendelssohn era, with a very cantabile mood, which stands out from the majority of his contemporaries.
-Many admirers among musicians, conductors, the general public, and no less a figure than Hans von Bülow (1830–1894) himself, spoke highly not only of his most recognised work, but also of his piano concerto op.
+Brambach's musical style corresponds to the post-Mendelssohn era, with a very cantabile mood, which stands out from the majority of his contemporaries.
+Many admirers among musicians, conductors, the general public, and even Hans von Bülow, spoke highly not only of his most recognised work, but also of his Piano Concerto, Op.
 39.